dchaploeb/dotfiles/README.md

 ## Dotfiles, Profiles, and Preferences

+ - ✅ Sync .gitconfig
+ - ✅ Sync zsh dotfiles
- - ✅ Sync profile scripts for zsh and powershell, and preference files for CLI applications
+ - ✅ Sync powershell profile
- - TODO: Make Powershell profile go to the right place on powershell 7, on all computers (There is additional complexity because the location of "Documents" may vary)
+ - TODO: Make Powershell profile go to the right place on powershell 7, on all computers (There is additional complexity because the location of "Documents" may vary).
+Right now there are multiple copies of this in the repo, fix.
- - ✅ Sync preferences for various applications on Windows (mostly located under `~/AppData`)
+ - ✅ Sync Windows Terminal Settings
+ - TODO: figure out where to put icons and sync those
- - ✅ Sync my custom `retrobar` theme on Windows
+ - ✅ Sync my custom `retrobar` theme and settings on Windows
- - TODO: Terminal settings sync - inconsistent locations.
-Work computer is:
-     C:\Users\237\scoop\apps\windows-terminal\current\settings\settings.json

 ## Scripts and aliases
  - ✅ On windows, my $PROFILE defines a unix-like `ls` function and a useful `Add-ToPath` function
  - ✅ Python convert_png_to_ico.py (works!)